whdaffer/made.up.example/doc/Readme.md

 I say this just to emphasize how ''distributed'' this system is, and increase your peace of mind that it really takes quite a bit of work to completely eliminate all the files once you've put them in a local Git repo to which you have 1) connected a remote and 2) pushed your changes to that remote!

+= doing some work =

+I've been editing this file for a while, so let's see what the status of my local repo is...

+	% git status
+	On branch main
+	Your branch is up to date with 'origin/main'.

+	Changes not staged for commit:
+	  (use "git add <file>..." to update what will be committed) (use "git restore <file>..." to discard changes in working directory)
+		modified:   doc/Readme.md
+     no changes added to commit (use "git add" and/or "git commit -a")

+It says I have one modified file.
+It's '''this file''', doc/Readme.md (I issued the command from the directory above ''doc''.)

+Remember that getting the changes into the systme is a two step process: ''add'' and ''commit''.
+That's what the last line is saying.

+    % git add . # Add all the changes

+Git works recursively, so all the files it finds in all the subdirectories that have changed since the last commit will be ''add''ed.

+	% git status
+	On branch main
+    Your branch is up to date with 'origin/main'.

+	Changes to be committed:
+	  (use "git restore --staged <file>..." to unstage)
+		modified:   doc/Readme.md

+And here we see doc/Readme.md has been ''add''ed and will be committed during the next ''commit'' unless unstaged using the indicated command.

+So, I'm happy that everything is kosher and I'll commit my changes.

+    % git commit -m "Working on doc/Readme.md"
+	[main 5c3dd8a] Working on doc/Readme.md
+	 1 file changed, 196 insertions(+), 6 deletions(-)

+Unfortunately, I can't issue the following command, because, by writing this up I am, again, modifying the file, so it ''git status'' will show it modified.
+Al
+    % git status

 = cloning a remote repository =